Server data from the Official MCP Registry

 clinical-trial-design welcomes contributions from both human biostatisticians and AI agents.
 Two entry points:

 clinical-trial-design's statelessness as a design property: the R package and MCP server are CI-gated against disk writes and network calls (.github/workflows/security-grep.yml).
 Any PR introducing forbidden patterns (writeLines, saveRDS, download.file, httr::, fs.writeFile, fetch, http.request, …) fails before merge.
-Confidential trial inputs you give the agent never leave your conversation through the plugin.Apache License 2.0 — see LICENSE.
+Confidential trial inputs you give the agent never leave your conversation through the plugin.source_type enum, error-class names) vs flexible (tool descriptions, defaults, internal helpers).Apache License 2.0.
+All R code, MCP server, skill content, and benchmark corpus.

 Be the first to review this server!